Today I’m looking at how the body can burn fat for energy, and the different types of fat in the body. It may get a bit sciencey… stick with it!

 Here’s a little test to see if visceral fat is something you should be concerned about:

-If you have a waistline greater than 40 inches for men and 35 inches for women, according to the Journal of the American Medical Association, that’s an indicator that you are carrying too much belly fat, even if you’re a relatively healthy weight and generally in good health.
+If you have a waistline greater than 40 inches for men and 35 inches for women, according to the Journal of the American Medical Association, that’s an indicator that you are carrying too much belly fat.
+This includes you even if you’re a relatively healthy weight and generally in good health.

 Grab a tape measure and wrap it around your waist at the level of your navel, just where the top of your hip intersect a vertical line down the body: